The Ext algebra of a Brauer graph algebra: Introduction

-It is then natural to consider algebras $K{\mathcal Q}/I$ where the ideal $I$ is generated by homogeneous elements of more than one length.
-We say that $\Lambda = K{\mathcal Q}/I$ is a 2-$d$-homogeneous algebra if $I$ can be generated by homogeneous elements of degrees 2 and $d$.
-Green and Marcos introduced 2-$d$-determined and 2-$d$-Koszul algebras in \cite{GM}.
+Many other generalizations of Koszul algebras have been introduced more recently, such as almost Koszul algebras \cite{BBK}, piecewise Koszul algebras \cite{LHL}, $(p,\lambda)$-Koszul algebras \cite{LZ}, and multi-Koszul algebras \cite{HR}.
+In this paper, we study a generalization of the Koszul property by Green and Marcos \cite{GM}, where they considered algebras $K{\mathcal Q}/I$ in which the ideal $I$ is generated by homogeneous elements of more than one length.
+The algebra $K{\mathcal Q}/I$ is 2-$d$-homogeneous if $I$ can be generated by homogeneous elements of lengths 2 and $d$.
+Green and Marcos then introduced 2-$d$-determined and 2-$d$-Koszul algebras in \cite{GM}.
 We discuss these algebras in Section~\ref{sec:truncated_edge}, but note here simply that a 2-$d$-Koszul algebra is 2-$d$-determined, which in turn is 2-$d$-homogeneous; moreover a 2-$d$-determined algebra is 2-$d$-Koszul if its Ext algebra is finitely generated.
 Having determined the 2-$d$-homogeneous Brauer graph algebras in Section~\ref{sec:Koszul}, we return to these algebras in Section~\ref{sec:truncated_edge}, where we give a positive answer for Brauer graph algebras to all three questions posed in \cite{GM}.
-As a consequence we are also able to give new classes of 2-$d$-Koszul algebras.
+As a consequence we are also able to give new classes of 2-$d$-Koszul algebras, which was one of our motivations for this paper.
 In particular, the second question in \cite{GM} asks whether it is the case that the Ext algebra of a 2-$d$-Koszul algebra of infinite global dimension is necessarily generated in degrees 0, 1 and 2.
 This is indeed the case for Brauer graph algebras.
 Moreover, for a 2-$d$-homogeneous Brauer graph algebra $\Ag$ with Brauer graph $\Gamma$, we show in Theorem~\ref{thm:2-d-Koszul}, that the following four conditions are equivalent: (1)~$\Gamma$ has no truncated edges, (2)~$\Ag$ is 2-$d$-determined, (3)~$\Ag$ is 2-$d$-Koszul, and (4)~the Ext algebra of $\Ag$ is generated in degrees 0, 1 and 2 (that is, $\Ag$ is ${\mathcal K}_2$).
 It should be noted that these properties are not, in general, equivalent, as is demonstrated by Cassidy and Phan in \cite{CP}.

 This paper extends the work of Antipov and Generalov, who showed in \cite{AG} that the Ext algebra of a symmetric Brauer graph algebra is finitely generated.
 We remark that \cite{AG} used different methods, and gave no details of the degrees of the generators.